 Mixed paella - You guessed it; this paella has both elements of land and sea.
 Seafood, chicken, pork, sausages and veggies, this is a crowd-pleasing pan of paella — it has something for everyone.

-Black paella - This specialty of Galicia is not dissimilar to regular seafood paella, with the noticeable difference that people use squid ink to taint the rice with a deep black color.
+Black paella - This specialty of Valencia is not dissimilar to regular seafood paella, with the noticeable difference that people use squid ink to taint the rice with a deep black color.

 Vegetarian paella - A modern take on the Spanish classic, you can surely imagine this paella caters to people looking to skip animal-based products, so people will only top it with tomatoes, green beans and other seasonal veggies.